posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 #### `defineLoader()` options

 - `lazy`: By default, loaders block the navigation.
 This means that the navigation is only allowed to continue once all loaders are resolved.
-Lazy loaders **do not block the navigation**. `data` and other properties are updated as soon as the loader resolves, even if the navigation is still ongoing.
+Lazy loaders **do not block the navigation**. `data`, `error` and other properties might be updated after the navigation finishes.
+Setting this to `true` is useful for non-critical data fetching and will change the type of the returned `data` to `ShallowRef<T | undefined>`:

   ```ts twoslash
   import { defineBasicLoader as defineLoader } from 'unplugin-vue-router/runtime'